RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 This enables you to have much larger datasets with RAM-like latency and performance, but at dramatically lower cost than an all-RAM database.

-![All-RAM Redis Databases versus Redis Enterprise Flash enabled databases](/images/rs/redis_flash_px.png?width=600&height=328)
+![All-RAM Redis Databases versus Redis on Flash enabled databases](/images/rs/redis_flash_px.png?width=600&height=328)

 By using Redis on Flash to distribute the data between RAM and flash